joaohenggeler/web-cache-exporter/README.md

 # Web Cache Exporter

-**This tool is currently being rewritten from scratch.
-See the progress so far in the `overhaul` branch.**
+:warning: **This tool is currently being rewritten from scratch.
+See the progress so far in the `overhaul` branch.** :warning:

 A command line tool that allows you to more easily view and obtain the contents of a web browser or web plugin's HTTP cache that's stored on disk.
 It runs on Windows 98, ME, 2000, XP, Vista, 7, 8.1, and 10, and supports the following cache formats: